foglet/transit/README.md

 #Transit

-This repository contains transit routes from the world's cities; most are from OpenStreetMap (OSM).
+This repository contains transit routes from the world's cities.
 It is divided by system type: metro (i.e., subway or U-Bahn), tram and light rail (S-Bahn), cable car and funicular, trolley bus, monorail and maglev, and ferries.
 No systems are represented for North Korea (KP), outside of Pyongyang.

+#### Data Source

+Most files were queried are from OpenStreetMap (OSM) via overpass-turbo.eu.

 #### Naming Convention